 To elaborate on the requirement to attain your certification, you can find more information on the BCM institute's IT DR Certification webpage or read more on "How to Obtain Your IT Disaster Recovery Certification?"

 Is There A Good IT DR Reference Guide?

 This book will assist you in conceptualizing and developing your IT DR plan.
 You will learn how to identify and evaluate IT risks, business impacts due to the risks, DR requirements and its prioritization.
-At the same time, it provides a structural development approach that will save time and cost for developing a cost-effective DR Plan that addresses all aspects of the business requirements for IT services.
+At the same time, it provides a structural development approach that will save time and cost in developing a cost-effective DR Plan that addresses all aspects of the business requirements for IT services.
 ISBN: 978-981-05-9215-8

-Another specialized BCM book called "A Manager’s Guide to Business Continuity Management for Cyber security Incident Response."
+Another specialized BCM book called "A Manager’s Guide to Business Continuity Management for Cyber Security Incident Response."
 You may want to get a copy of this book from the BCM Institute's store.

 This book will guide organisations to effectively manage cyber security incidents closely operating with BCM practices.
 Clear descriptions are provided on how the BCM team can incorporate cyber security incident response (CIR) into the BCM planning methodology processes.
-The book explains how cyber security incident response involves and integrate with all components within the organisation and its relation to terminologies such as crisis communication (CC), crisis management (CM) and IT disaster recovery (IT DR).
+The book explains how cyber security incident response involves and integrates with all components within the organisation and its relation to terminologies such as crisis communication (CC), crisis management (CM) and IT disaster recovery (IT DR).